 The sponge cake and the genoise are the little black dresses of the patisserie world.
-Accessorised to the nines with flavourings, fillings and toppings - creams, mousses, fruits, nuts, chocolate and fondant coatings—these simple cakes are transformed into glamorous gateaux like the Black Forest cake, shiny bejewelled mousse cakes and so on.
+Accessorised to the nines with flavourings, fillings and toppings—from creams and mousses to fruits, nuts, chocolate and fondant coatings—these simple cakes are transformed into glamorous gateaux like Black Forest cakes, bejewelled mousse cakes and so on.

 The Difference Between Sponge, Genoise and Chiffon Cakes

 While the sponge and genoise are often regarded as being one and the same, they are, strictly speaking, two quite different creatures.

 - Sponge: A true sponge contains no fat other than that occurring naturally in egg yolks, and the yolks and whites are usually beaten separately.

 - Genoise: With a genoise, clarified butter is used to enrich the batter, which is made by beating whole eggs, sometimes with additional yolks, together with sugar, over warm water.

 - Chiffon: The chiffon cake is a hybrid of the sponge and the genoise.
 The addition of oil gives this cake its characteristic moist and tender texture.
 The yolks and oil are beaten into the sugar, flour and other dry ingredients including a leavening agent (not normally used in the other two cakes).
 The whites are whipped separately and then folded into the mixture.

 Popular in America, the chiffon cake is also much loved in Southeast Asia, where flavourings include coconut milk and pandan leaf extract.
 The green-coloured pandan chiffon cake can be found in most Asian food stores and bakeries in Australia.

 Moist, light, fluffy

 Whole eggs are beaten together.
 Additional yolks are sometimes added.